google/knative-gcp/docs/pullsubscription/README.md

    }
 ```

-For more information about the format of the `Data,` second of the message, see
+For more information about the format of the `Data`, section of the message, see
 the `data` field of
 [PubsubMessage documentation](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage).